 12 See the Wall Street Journal at http://online.wsj.com/mdc/public/page/2_3021-peyield.html?mod=topnav_2_3002

 13 See Outlook from Investment Strategy Group of Goldman Sachs at http://www.goldmansachs.com/what-we-do/investment-management/private-wealth-management/intellectual-capital/isg-outlook-2017.pdfbeta

-This post comes to us from Pierre-Axel Gide, a masters student at the University of Western Ontario, Richard Ivey School of Business.
+This post comes to us from Pierre-Axel Gide, a master of financial economics (MFE) student at the University of Western Ontario.
 It is based on his recent paper, “’The New, Patient, Focused Intelligent Investor’: Dividends, Hedge Funds, and Active VS Passive Investing,” available here.